-Instead, many homeowners have the existing tub reglazed, which typically costs $300-$1,000, depending on area and process.
-Whether your bathtub is dingy and stained, or even if it sports some serious rust and cracks, a trained professional can likely fix and re-coat the surface for a like-new look.
+Instead, many homeowners have the existing tub reglazed or refinished, which typically costs $300-$600, depending on the area and process.
+If your bathtub is dingy and stained, or even if it sports some serious rust and cracks, a trained professional can likely fix and re-coat the surface for a like-new look.

 - First, the technician strips off the old finish and sands the tub to create a smooth surface.

 - Next, any holes, cracks, chips, or rust spots are repaired.

 - Finally, a primer, multiple layers of coating, and a sealant are applied.
 The bathtub can usually be used again in one to three days, and the finish should last 10-15 years.

 To find a reputable contractor, ask friends for recommendations or check with the Better Business Bureau.

 How to Refinish a Bathtub